 The barriers are real and deeply felt.
 They absolutely need addressing as part of realising equitable and full lives for disabled people.
 I would absolutely advocate for the removal of all barriers that inhibit us from exploring sexuality or entering sexual relationships as equals to non-disabled people.
 Yet the tone of public conversation makes me wary.
 On the rare occasions we do talk about disability and sex it is either to highlight the barriers or to equivocate about sex work.
 Advocacy which claims the act of sex as something we are entitled to often misses the fact that good sex should be a negotiation, a social interaction.
 Nobody – including those who work in the sex industry – owes it to anyone.

-Sex work as a way for disabled people to access sex has been brought to popular attention by films like The Sessions or Touching Base.
+Sex work as a way for disabled people to access sex has been brought to popular attention by films like The Sessions or Scarlet Road.
 The Sessions was a dramatization of Mark O’Brien’s life; a man with polio who decided he wanted to have sex before he died.
-Touching Base is a documentary about an Australian sex worker who visits disabled clients.
+Scarlet Road is a documentary about an Australian sex worker who visits disabled clients.
 Stories like these have a lot of value in terms of amplifying the “Yes we can” message.
-For many disabled people working with sex workers provides intimacy they may not have and the opportunity to explore their own bodies, take “safe-risks”.
+For many disabled people working with sex workers – or, in O’Brien’s case, a sexual surrogate – provides intimacy they may not have and the opportunity to explore their own bodies, take “safe-risks”.
 But these stories are told into a context where sex workers continue to be stigmatised and so do disabled people.

 When this is made the dominant narrative, it allows the rest of “able” society off the hook in terms of examining its own prejudices.
 Instead of asking hard questions about attitudinal, social, educational and physical barriers that exist to all people being full sexual citizens – we outsource.
 We tell sex workers that there are morally more and less acceptable ways of doing their jobs, instead of constantly supporting them in their choice of work.